AntonOnyshch/bilateral-filter-wasm/README.md

 `Kernel size = sigma spatial * 1.95`

+Separate kernel filter can be run with max kernel size 13.

 This repo contains *two* versions of *.wasm.
 First is regular filter with size ~750B.
 Second one uses unrolled loop/separate kernels with size ~26KB and it is much faster